wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 W> When setting `STATIC_URL`, please ensure that you end the URL you specify with a forward slash (e.g. `/static/`, not `/static`).
 As per the [official Django documentation](https://docs.djangoproject.com/en/1.9/ref/settings/#std:setting-STATIC_URL), not doing so can open you up to a world of pain.
 The extra slash at the end ensures that the root of the URL (e.g. `/static/`) is separated from the static content you want to serve (e.g. `images/rango.jpg`).

 I> ### Serving Static Content
-I> While using the Django development server to serve your static media files is fine for a development environment, it's I> highly unsuitable for a production environment.
-I> The [official Django documentation on deployment](https://docs.djangoproject.com/en/1.9/howto/static-files/deployment/) I> provides further information about deploying static files in a production environment.
-We'll look at this issue in more I> detail however when we deploy Rango.
+I> While using the Django development server to serve your static media files is fine for a development environment, it's highly unsuitable for a production environment.
+The [official Django documentation on deployment](https://docs.djangoproject.com/en/1.9/howto/static-files/deployment/) provides further information about deploying static files in a production environment.
+We'll look at this issue in more detail however when we deploy Rango.

 ### Static Media Files and Templates
 Now that you have your Django project set up to handle static files, you can now make use of these files within your templates to improve their appearance and add additional functionality.